K0I05/esp32-s3/examples/ESP32-S3_DATA-LOGGER_20240924/components/esp_datalogger/readme.md

 The next step is to synchronize the FreeRTOS task with the system clock by delcaring a task schedule handle and creating a new task schedule handle for the sampling task.

 The next step is to create the data-table handle and add columns to the data-table.
-A data-table can have a maximum number of 255 columns and a maximum number of 65535 rows.
+A data-table can have a maximum of 255 columns and a maximum of 65535 rows.

 > In this case, the task will excute once every 10-seconds with 0-seconds into the interval (i.e. 12:00:00, 12:00:10, 12:00:20, etc.), and the data-table will process sample once every minute.